prog4biol/soc2020/sort_by_pvalue/README.md

 ENSGALG00000000215      DCP2    0.000936131627143128    -0.4
 ENSGALG00000000217      PPFIA4  0.676718383163428       0.1
 ```
-Right away, I see we have scientific notation.
-Let's keep that in mind.
+  - Right away, I see we have scientific notation.
+  - Also I notice we have some missing entries in the 2nd column.
+  - Let's keep these points in mind.

-Let's sort by the third column.
+Let's sort by the third column (p-value):
 ```
 $ sort -k3 E-MTAB-2754-analytics.tsv | head
 ENSGALG00000000295		0.807343900207163	-0.1